SAKET03/Case-Study-DNA-Translation/README.md

 I would be using the NCBI which is the National Center for Biotechnology Information, and it is United States' main public repository of DNA and related information.
 I will download two files from the NCBI.
 The first is a strand of DNA and the second is the corresponding protein sequence of amino acids translated from this DNA.

 Link: https://www.ncbi.nlm.nih.gov/nuccore/NM_207618.2

+This was a part of HarvardX PH526x Using Python for Research course provided by [https://www.edx.org/course/using-python-for-research?index=product&queryID=26b8b8f94afdd66c4d2a1b18b243abce&position=2](edx).